google/gke-policy-automation/docs/user-guide.md

 API to find GKE clusters in a given GCP projects, folders or in an entire organization.
 The cluster discovery can be used in place of a fixed list of cluster identifiers.

-Setting cluster discover is possible using [configuration file](#configuration-file) only.
+Setting cluster discovery is possible using [configuration file](#configuration-file) only.

 * cluster discovery can't be configured along with a list of clusters
 * cluster discovery projects are referenced by the project identifiers